-A guide on how to use a VPN in Iran, and which VPN to use in Iran, and how to set it up.
+A guide on how to use a VPN in Iran, and which VPN to use in Iran.
+Included info on how to set up your VPN for Iran.
 A must for any digital junkie planning on traveling to Iran!

 Yay transparency: this post contains affiliate links.
 This means that if you purchase one of the services linked here, we’ll get a small commission–at no extra cost to you!
 Never fear, we actually did use these services.
 It’s commissions like these that help us cover the costs of running a blog, so we’ll love you forever if you get a subscription through our site!